 How to make homemade fertilizer: 10 easy options to try

 There’s no need to use harsh chemical fertilizers or to transform your kitchen into a complicated science lab.
-With a little bit of organic waste, you can keep your plants satisfied through rain or shine.
+With a little bit of food waste, you can keep your soil healthy and your plants satisfied through rain or shine.
 Read through the following options to discover your own homemade plant food recipe.

-1. Make Lomi dirt with organic food waste
+1. Make Lomi Earth with organic food waste

 The best homemade fertilizer is the one that’s easiest for you to make and feed to your plants.
-Of all the homemade plant food options, Lomi’s nutrient-rich dirt ranks highest because of how quick and easy it is to make from food waste.
+Of all the homemade plant food options, Lomi’s nutrient-rich dirt, called Lomi Earth, is quick and easy to make from food waste.

 Quick how to: Fill your Lomi bucket with fresh fruit and vegetable waste.
-Add a Lomi pod and 50ml of water before selecting the Grow mode cycle.
+Add a Lomi Pod and 50ml of water before selecting the Grow Mode cycle.
 After a few hours, your Lomi bucket will contain nutrient-rich dirt.
-Combine your Lomi dirt with soil in a 1:10 ratio to use as homemade plant food.
+Combine your Lomi Earth with soil in a 1:10 ratio to use as homemade plant food.

-Best for: Lomi dirt is rich in nitrogen, phosphorus and sodium, making it a great option for both indoor and outdoor plant varieties.
+Best for: Lomi Earth is rich in nitrogen, phosphorus and sodium, making it a great option for both indoor and outdoor plant varieties.

-Pro tip: Curious to know more about Lomi dirt and what you can do with it?
-Discover 8 simple things you can do with homemade dirt.
+Pro tip: Curious to know more about Lomi Earth and what you can do with it?
+Discover 8 simple things you can do with homemade Lomi Earth.

 2. Create homemade organic compost